Frequently Asked Questions

 - Internet connection and registration are necessary for required software activation, membership validation, and access to online services

-You will be required to own your own copy of the Adobe Creative Suite Standard edition CS6 or the Creative Cloud.
-Illustrator, Photoshop, InDesign and Acrobat Pro.
+You will be required to own your own copy of the Adobe Creative Cloud.
+Illustrator, Photoshop, InDesign and Acrobat Pro DC.

 When you are subscribing to the Creative Cloud, you will need to provide proof of enrolment and a photo ID to receive your student discount.